Polynomial Approximation of Value Functions and Nonlinear Controller Design with Performance Bounds: Abstract

 \section{Abstract}

-For any suitable Optimal Control Problem (OCP) which satisfies the Principle of Optimality, there exists a value function, defined as the unique viscosity solution to a HJB PDE, and which can be used to design an optimal feedback controller for the given OCP.
-Solving the HJB analytically is rarely possible, and existing numerical approximation schemes largely rely on discretization - implying that the resulting approximate value functions may not have the useful property of being uniformly less than or equal to the true value function (ie be sub-value functions).
-Furthermore, controllers obtained from such schemes currently have no associated bound on performance.
-To address these issues, for a given OCP, we propose a sequence of Sum-Of-Squares (SOS) problems, each of which yields a polynomial sub-solution to the HJB PDE, and show that the resulting sequence of polynomial sub-solutions converges to the value function of the OCP in the $L^1$ norm.
-Furthermore, for each polynomial sub-solution in this sequence we define an associated sublevel set, and show that the resulting sequence of sublevel sets converges to the sub-level set of the value function of the OCP in the volume metric.
+For any suitable Optimal Control Problem (OCP) there exists a value function, defined as the unique viscosity solution to the Hamilton-Jacobi-Bellman (HJB) Partial-Differential-Equation (PDE), and which can be used to design an optimal feedback controller for the given OCP.
+In this paper we approximately solve the HJB-PDE by proposing a sequence of Sum-Of-Squares (SOS) problems, each of which yields a polynomial sub-solution to the HJB-PDE.
+We show that the resulting sequence of polynomial sub-solutions converges to the value function of the OCP in the $L^1$ norm.
+Furthermore, for each polynomial sub-solution in this sequence we show that the associated sequence of sublevel sets converges to the sublevel set of the value function of the OCP in the volume metric.
 Next, for any approximate value function, obtained from an SOS program or any other method (e.g. discretization), we construct an associated feedback controller, and show that sub-optimality of this controller as applied to the OCP is bounded by the distance between the approximate and true value function of the OCP in the $W^{1,\infty}$ (Sobolev) norm.
-This result implies approximation of value functions in the $W^{1,\infty}$ norm results in feedback controllers with performance that can be made arbitrarily close to optimality.
 Finally, we demonstrate numerically that by solving our proposed SOS problem we are able to accurately approximate value functions, design controllers and estimate reachable sets.